Testosterone Propionate | How to get it, injections, side effects & costs - Balance My Hormones TRT in the UK

 • Single ester when injected daily or every other day creates effective stable blood levels

-• Contains Olive oil as carrier so gives an alternative for others that may have allergies or issues
+• Contains olive oil as a carrier so gives an alternative for others who may have allergies or issues with castor or arachis oil

 • Can be utilised for very frequent dosing where it is clinically relevant